-Alı rioritized Strategies and Activities ready underway or being planned for the early stages of an implementation.
+Alr ioritized Strategies and Activities ready underway or being planned for the early stages of an implementation.
 Lead(s) 1.
 Expand the capacity of the homelessness response system by expanding prevention services to serve 4,300 additional households over five years.
+Department of Homelessness and Supportive Housing (HSH) and Mayor's Office of Housing and Community Development (MOHCD) 2.
 In light of reduced state and federal funding availability starting in FY 2023-24, retool the City's approach to prioritizing available prevention funding and providing flexible financial assistance, including both one-time and longer-term assistance, in order to retain or secure housing for households at risk of homelessness.
-Department of Homelessness and Supportive Housing (HSH) and Mayor's Office of Housing and Community Development (MOHCD) 3. • MOHCD and HSH HSH and MOHCD 4.
+MOHCD and HSH 3.
+Evaluate the effectiveness and efficiency of emergency rental assistance activities, including evaluating assessment tools and other strategies being used to target emergency rental assistance resources to households facing the greatest risks and documenting the percentage of people who receive emergency rental assistance who later experience homelessness; use findings to drive future program design and policy decisions.
+HSH and MOHCD 4.
 Expand the availability and utilization of strengths-based housing problem solving interventions to more settings across the homelessness response system to support people to identify possible pathways to resolve their current housing crisis without needing to enter shelter or becoming unsheltered, including: solutions-focused housing problem solving conversations; housing location assistance; reunification, mediation, and conflict resolution services; and/or flexible financial assistance.
 HSH 5.
-Expand the range of services and interventions, including: eviction-related legal services and emergency rental assistance; tenant counseling, education, and outreach; housing-related mediation; and other supportive services, to prevent loss of current rental housing, with focus on the City's most vulnerable tenants, including formerly homeless households in supportive housing programs and other subsidized housing.
+Expand the range of services and interventions, including: eviction-related legal services and emergency rental assistance; tenant counseling, education, and outreach; housing-related mediation; and other supportive services, to prevent loss of current rental housing, with a focus on the City's most vulnerable tenants, including formerly homeless households in supportive housing programs and other subsidized housing.
 MOHCD and HSH